 Do you embrace the art of multitasking?
 Perhaps you've even found yourself bragging about being a multitasker?
-Many years ago companies found that skill proudly listed on my resume.
-As work environments are increasingly demanding it only seems to make sense that if we want to be efficient and productive, we should attempt to excel at multitasking.
-Well the truth is… multitasking is one.
-Big.
-Lie!
+Many years ago, companies found that skill proudly listed on my resume.
+As work environments are increasingly demanding, it only seems to make sense that if we want to be efficient and productive, we should attempt to excel at multitasking.
+Well the truth is… multitasking is one big lie!

-You may not believe me, but let me share with you a recent story with full disclosure.
+You may not believe me just yet, but let me share with you a recent story with full disclosure.
 Last month my husband Joe called from Alaska where he was working temporarily.
 He told me he was getting some time off soon which could coincide with our son Erik’s spring break.
 Joe asked me to book a flight for us to visit him in Alaska so of course I was all over it!
 Minutes later, I had six tabs open comparing flights.
 I was on a mission!

 Before deciding on which flight to book, my dad called and I answered (first mistake).
 He let me know he wanted to come out for Erik’s birthday and asked if I could find him a flight.
 I told him yes, hung up after the proper formalities, then I proceeded to pull his flight options up on my screen (second mistake).
 I called my dad back and said something like, “I found a great flight for only $174 round-trip.
 Should I book it?
-There are only a few seats left and the deal may never be seen again.”
+There are only a few seats left and this deal may never be seen again.”
 He gave me permission to go for it so I booked his flight.
 After hanging up with Dad for the second time, I went back to booking Erik’s and my flight to Alaska.

 Later in the day I was processing my emails and came across the email with my dad’s flight confirmation.
-Luckily I read it because I had booked my dad to fly from Las Vegas to Georgia round-trip.
-Wrong way!
+Luckily I read it because I had accidentally booked my dad to fly from Las Vegas to Georgia round-trip.
+The wrong way!
 I know it could have been much worse.
 I could have had my Dad flying to Alaska but what was the cost of my mistake?!
 Hours.
-Hours of precious time calling who I booked the flight with, waiting on hold for what seemed like forever to find out that the representative I finally got to speak with couldn’t help me, being transferred, waiting on hold again, being told I had to contact the airline directly, and so on… all because I slipped into thinking I could multitask.
+Hours of precious time booking a useless flight, calling who I booked the flight with, waiting on hold for what seemed like forever to find out that the representative I finally got to speak with couldn’t help me, being transferred, waiting on hold again, being told I had to contact the airline directly, and so on… all because I slipped into thinking I could multitask.

 A similar scenario has probably happened to you in the past.
 I encourage you to not let it happen again.
 Time is our most valuable asset and attempting to multitask results in wasting it.
-We are simply not capable of doing two activities at once and doing them both well.
+We are simply not capable of doing two, attention-requiring activities at once and doing them both well.
 When you think you are multitasking you are actually just alternating back and forth between tasks rapidly, neither of which are receiving your full attention.
 Each time you alternate between tasks you are losing time and focus which results in increased errors.
 When you buy into the lie of multitasking you are condemning yourself to feeling overwhelmed, inaccuracies in your work, and poor communication with others.
 Being efficient requires you to focus on one activity at a time so all of your effort and brainpower can be focused on accomplishing that activity.

-External “Multitasking” occurs when someone else interrupts you to demand your attention for a different activity than the one you are focused on.
+External “multitasking” occurs when someone else interrupts you to demand your attention for a different activity than the one you are focused on.
 Perhaps you are working on a project, task, or email, and your phone rings.
-You pick it up and while you’re speaking to the person you keep typing your email.
+You pick it up and while speaking to the person, you keep typing your email.
 You have half your focus on your email and half your focus on what she's saying.
 While passively listening to what she's telling you, you’re likely making errors in the email you’re writing and you certainly are not able to focus on all the words being said to you.